I. The Misframed Argument

 We encounter it when an account explains each piece of a system perfectly well, yet fails to explain the system as a whole.
 When every step makes sense, but the path does not close.
 When causes are specified, but no journey connects them to their effects.
 When the machinery hums, yet something essential feels absent.

-This sensation is familiar, though rarely named.
+The sensation is familiar, though rarely named.
 It appears in science when equations predict outcomes with uncanny accuracy while refusing to say what, exactly, is doing the predicting.
 It appears in philosophy when necessity is invoked without substance.
 It appears in everyday reasoning when patterns persist without visible support, as though upheld by something that cannot be pointed to.

 The common feature is misalignment.